Disclaimer: Originally published in June 2019. It is being republished since it still remains an interesting topic till today.

-This is a common false misconception in the minds of people and was proven false but sensationalist new and social media have worked to spread this stereotype.
+This is a common false misconception in the minds of people and was proven false but sensationalist news and social media have worked to spread this stereotype.

 But usually when we see this argument we take it as an issue of generalization in the minds of people where they see a faction of a community engaging in violent extremism and attribute it to the whole identity to which this faction belongs.

-This point of view came from educated people living the city wherein they see that since a terrorist identifies as a Muslims, if all Muslims are seen with suspicion and hostility and are dealt with strictly through unconstitutional searches among other things then security would have taken precedence.
+This point of view came from educated people living in the city wherein they see that since a terrorist identifies as a Muslim if all Muslims are seen with suspicion and hostility and are dealt with strictly through unconstitutional searches among other things then security would have taken precedence.

 However, this targeted hostility is also something that can go ahead and make the life of an innocent Muslim difficult wherein he is looked down upon and treated with hostility and fear due to the identity that he was born with.

 This harm is intangible and might not seem like a lot from a stranger’s eyes but can make a person feel miserable without fault.